wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 # Creating your dbt Project

 With all the packages ad libraries installed, now we can create a new dbt project using the command `dbt init`, this will be begin a series of questions to setup the global configurations of your project, these configurations are stored in `~/.dbt/profiles.yml`.
-You can setup more localized configurations in your project as we'll discuss shortly.

 ### `dbt init` prompts